BadgerV/Link-safe/sdk/README.md

 }
 ```

-It generates a new Linkvault as the recipient address, and sends Algos from a specified sender address using the provided mnemonic, logging the transaction ID and status.
+It generates a new linksafe as the recipient address, and sends Algos from a specified sender address using the provided mnemonic, logging the transaction ID and status.

 ### Example: Opt-In to an Algorand Standard Asset (ASA) with a link vault